esper-io/console_docs/docs/devices-groups/filters.md

-**Note**: the blue dot in the upper right corner on the filter button indicates a filter has been applied.
+**Note**: The blue dot in the upper right corner on the filter button indicates a filter has been applied.